TylerHaigh/GameOfNim/README.md

 # Abstract #

-NIM (The Suubtraction Game) is a game played by two players.
+NIM (The Subtraction Game) is a game played by two players.
 There are a number of sticks on a table and players take turns in removing sticks.
 The player to remove the last stick wins.

-This aplication aims to implement the algorithms required to successfully play the Game of NIM.
+This application aims to implement the algorithms required to successfully play the Game of NIM.

 This application was developed as an assignment for COMP2230 - Introduction to Algorithmics at the University of Newcastle, 2014.